rainabba/google-drive-wrapper/README.md

+#history
+This project wouldn't exist if not for https://github.com/mhdawson/google-drive-wrapper.
+I did fork initially, but so much changed so quickly that I decided a PR made no sense and this was to live on as its own project.
+Thanks to Michael Dawson for giving me a kick-off point with this.

 # node-cloudfs-drive

-Library to make working with Google drive more like working with a local fs.
+Library implementing Promises to make working with Google drive more like working with a local fs (paths, folders, files, and standard operations.)
 Other cloud services to come as I have time or others contribute.

-This module provides these methods for Google Drive:

-* ncfs.Drive ( contructor )
-* ncfs.Drive.uploadFile
-* ncfs.Drive.downloadFile
-* ncfs.Drive.getMetaForFilename
-* ncfs.Drive.getFileMetaData
-* ncfs.Drive.listFiles
-* ncfs.Drive.mkdir
-* ncfs.Drive.mkdirp
-* ncfs.Drive.pathSplit

-They allow individual files to be uploaded/downloaded.
-On upload they allow a file to be converted into a google doc format for sharing/editing in the same manner as any other googlo doc.

-## Drive
+Please see the CONTRIBUTE.md file.

+# issues and support
+Please see CONTRIBUTING.md

 The Google Drive constructor requires:
 * auth - googleAuth.OAuth2 object to be used to access the google services (see not below)